lvanschilfgaarde/lordcephei.github.io/pages/fptut-pbte.md

 A more complete description of the structure of an input file's structure, and features of the programming language capaability, is explained in some detail [here](file-preprocessor.html).
 A reference defining the syntax of categories and tokens can be found in [this pdf file](input.pdf).

-[This tutorial](https://lordcephei.github.io/buildingfpinput/) more fully describes some important tags the **lmf** package reads and also ways to build input files from various sources such as the VAPS _POSCAR_{: style="color: green"} file.
+[This tutorial](https://lordcephei.github.io/buildingfpinput/) more fully describes some important tags the **lmf** package reads and also ways to build input files from various sources such as the VASP _POSCAR_{: style="color: green"} file.

 There is a corresponding tutorial on the basics of a [self-consistent ASA calculation for PbTe](https://github.com/lordcephei/lordcephei.github.io/blob/master/pages/fptut-pbte.md).
 [A tutorial on optics](xx) can be gone through after you have understood this one.